 Pew recently evaluated the effectiveness of the project and identified lessons that could guide other work.
 The planning and evaluation team recruited two independent experts who performed the following tasks:

+The evaluation found that Pew's investment was decisive in expanding pre-kindergarten education over the decade.
 Four states where Pew provided substantial financial support to local advocates—Illinois, Iowa, New Mexico, and Vermont—and the District of Columbia established policies on universal pre-kindergarten.
 Moreover, in these jurisdictions and the 17 other states where Pew made substantial investments, enrollments grew and program quality increased.

 In the decade before Pew entered the early education field, the number of states that funded pre-kindergarten programs grew from 22 in 1991 to 37 in 2001.
 But most had some type of eligibility criteria beyond age—such as limiting enrollment to children with disabilities or low incomes— and many programs were relatively small.
 In 2001, only four states had policies that established universal early education programs.